-The user must be able to enter a number of search criteria, such as bank name or address, to perform a search, and to get a list of results.
+The user must be able to enter a number of search criteria, such as a part of the BIC, bank name, or address, to perform a search, and to get a list of results.
 From this result window, the user must be able to select the required BICs and copy these into the different bank identifier fields of the message (that is, the transaction).